Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 It can be confusing to figure out Vietnam sleeper trains when you first start looking at it.

-In reality, for the most part, there really is just one train running on a particular route (the official stated-owned Vietnam Reunification Train).
+But later I found out that there is only one train running on that route (the official stated-owned Vietnam Reunification Train).
 What happens is that the different private train companies would own a few luxury cabins that are attached to the Vietnam Railways Train.

 Different train companies decorate their cabins differently and provide different amenities.